-Mauro De la Tierra will be at the Mexic-Arte Museum featuring their artwork on the Changarrito cart right outside the Museum’s entrance on January 21-22 and January 28-29 from 12 pm – 3 pm.
-Come out and buy their artwork and get to know them in person!
+Juan de Dios Mora will be at the Mexic-Arte Museum featuring their artwork on the Changarrito cart right outside the Museum’s entrance.
+Join us on January 27th, and 28th. from 12:00 PM – 3:00 PM CST.
+Come by Mexic-Arte to support Juan and get to know him in person!

-You’re invited to Mexic-Arte Museum’s Changarrito Instagram Live event with artist Mauro De la Tierra on Thursday, January 26th from 5:00 pm – 5:45 pm CST taking place virtually through the Museum’s Instagram account @mexic_arte!
+You’re invited to Mexic-Arte Museum’s Changarrito Instagram Live event with artist Juan de Dios Mora, taking place virtually through the Museum’s Instagram account @mexic_arte!
 Isabel Servantez, Mexic-Arte Museum’s Curator of Exhibitions and Director Of Programs, will facilitate the virtual event with a series of questions directed at the artist including a Q&A taking place during the last 20 minutes of the event.